smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

      * The script can trace dependencies across multiple databases.
 Pass the list of databases as parameters to capture the full dependency paths.

 2. **Unknown Dependencies**
      * Objects with a NULL `referencing_id` in `sys.sql_expression_dependencies` are not resolved by the script.
 These are typically stored procedures that reference other procedures using a one-part naming convention.
 Such objects are labeled as UNKNOWN.
-It is generally a good idea to identify and update stored procedures to use two-part naming conventions.

 3. **Self-Referencing Objects**
      * Self-referencing objects are removed to prevent infinite loops.
 They are stored in the table `##self-referencing_objects` for review.
 Simply query this table after executing the temporary stored procedures.